loda-lang/loda-programs/programs/oeis/list1.md

 * [A100183](http://oeis.org/A100183) ([L18 program](A100183.asm)): Structured hexagonal anti-prism numbers.
 * [A100185](http://oeis.org/A100185) ([L17 program](A100185.asm)): Structured meta-anti-prism numbers, the n-th number from a structured n-gonal anti-prism number sequence.
 * [A100186](http://oeis.org/A100186) ([L27 program](A100186.asm)): Structured heptagonal anti-diamond numbers (vertex structure 7).
+* [A100188](http://oeis.org/A100188) ([L19 program](A100188.asm)): Polar structured meta-anti-diamond numbers, the n-th number from a polar structured n-gonal anti-diamond number sequence.
 * [A100206](http://oeis.org/A100206) ([L06 program](A100206.asm)): Row sums of Clark's triangle A046902.
 * [A100207](http://oeis.org/A100207) ([L11 program](A100207.asm)): a(n) = 4 + 8*n + 10*n^2 + 4*n^3.
 * [A100214](http://oeis.org/A100214) ([L09 program](A100214.asm)): a(n) = 4*n^3 + 4.